Published 18:06 IST, October 1st 2020

 Advertisement

-In a bid to contain China’s expansionist ambitions, United States and European officials are thinking to create an ‘Asian NATO’ of regional powers, according to Washington Times.
-NATO Secretary-General Jens Stoltenberg said that China’s emergence as a rising superpower is ‘fundamentally shifting global balance of power’ in ways that should motivate NATO itself to become more global.
+In a bid to contain China’s expansionist ambitions, the United States and European officials are thinking to create an ‘Asian NATO’ of regional powers, according to the Washington Times.
+NATO Secretary-General Jens Stoltenberg said that China’s emergence as a rising superpower is ‘fundamentally shifting the global balance of power’ in ways that should motivate NATO itself to become more global.

 Advertisement